-- any condition on the premises licence, which makes it impossible to comply with an operating licence condition; - conditions relating to gaming machine categories, numbers, or method of operation; - conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated; and - conditions in relation to stakes, fees, winning or prizes.
+- Any condition on the premises licence, which makes it impossible to comply with an operating licence condition. - Conditions relating to gaming machine categories, numbers, or method of operation. - Conditions which provide that membership of a club or body be required (the Gambling Act 2005 specifically removes the membership requirement for casino and bingo clubs and this provision prevents it being reinstated). - Conditions in relation to stakes, fees, winnings or prizes.